DaErwen1/WICRD/README.md

 # WICRD
-A dataset collected from web for image restoration on indoor work sites Please download the dataset from https://pan.baidu.com/s/17gtW-XA5atyxS5lFrKIFVA?pwd=viq6
+A dataset collected from web for image restoration on indoor work sites.

+Please download the dataset from https://pan.baidu.com/s/17gtW-XA5atyxS5lFrKIFVA?pwd=viq6